veit/python-basics-tutorial/docs/libs/distribution.rst

 Make sure you have the latest version of ``build`` installed:

-Now run the command in the same directory where ``pyproject.toml`` is located:
+Now run the command in the same directory where :file:`pyproject.toml` is
+located:

 .. tab:: Linux/macOS